 Améline, MSc in Comparative and International Education

 I live in a single en-suite college room (with a double bed!) in a house with 10 other students.
 I have a few meals in college every term to make the most of my allowance (included in the college accommodation fee), but otherwise I cook with my housemates as it’s much cheaper.
-I bought stationary and a laptop at the start of my degree and haven’t had to spend much since, as I borrow books from libraries instead of buying them.
+I bought stationery and a laptop at the start of my degree and haven’t had to spend much since, as I borrow books from libraries instead of buying them.
 Most of my social and sport activities are free, but I go to London or visit friends every weekend.
 My main and regular expenses include food shops, train tickets and phone contract, with occasional additional costs such as social outings (and sometimes a ball after exams - start saving up early if you want to go, they can be pretty expensive!).

 Sam, MSt in Music